Are you a firm believer that a yogurt a day keeps gut problems at bay?

 It’s “the universe of different microorganisms that cohabitate our body with us,” says Richard Gallo, MD, PhD.

 Gallo is a distinguished professor and the founding chairman of the department of dermatology at the University of California, San Diego.
 His research focuses on the skin microbiome.

 Each area of your body has its own unique microbiome of (mostly good) viruses, fungi, and bacteria.

-The microbiome in your skin, the largest organ in your body, regulates inflammation and serves as a barrier against pathogens, explains Mary-Margaret Kober, MD, FAAD, a board certified dermatologist in Naples, Florida.
+The microbiome in your skin, the largest organ in your body, regulates inflammation and serves as a barrier against pathogens, explains Mary-Margaret Kober, MD, FAAD, a board certified dermatologist in Denver, Colorado.

 Some skin microbes are harmless or beneficial.
 Gallo’s research found that good skin bacteria help kill pathogenic bacteria, like antibiotic-resistant Staphylococcus aureus.